 - (a) graduation from a high school. - (b) a notarized record of the high school equivalent work completed and the date of successful completion or satisfactory completion of the General Educational Development Test (GED). - (c) individual approval by the Guidance Services.

-See Individual Approval Policy on page 33. - (d) pass all sections of the approved alternative test or the official TASP test and submit a notarized statement from a high school official verifying that the student is not enrolled in school.
+See Individual Approval Policy.

+(d) pass all sections of TSI and submit a notarized statement from a high school official verifying that the student is not enrolled in school.